|

 authority on Gene Vincent.

-comes to box sets, CDs etc, people come to me for material and advice.
+When it comes to box sets, CDs etc, people come to me for material and

-But there's people out there with loads of stuff on Gene and they won't
+advice.
+But there's people out there with loads of stuff on Gene and

-give access to any of it.
-Some of these people are even older than me
+they won't give access to any of it.
+Some of these people are even older

-and what are they going to do with it?
-Gene Vincent is a small market
+than me and what are they going to do with it?
+Gene Vincent is a small

-now so what's to gain by hanging on to it?
-I have a collective of Gene
+market now so what's to gain by hanging on to it?
+I have a collective of

-Vincent mates and we share anything new between us.
-It's like the Friars
+Gene Vincent mates and we share anything new between us.
+It's like the

-website, this stuff should be available to all and be there after our
+Friars website, this stuff should be available to all and be there after

-would be nice ultimately if we had some museum of rock to safeguard all
+It would be nice ultimately if we had some museum of rock to safeguard

-you, the (Friars) website is getting me into a lot of trouble.
-I intend
+Mind you, the (Friars) website is getting me into a lot of trouble.
+I

-spending a couple of minutes on it and then......
+intend spending a couple of minutes on it and then.....

 You're not the only one to say that!
 Jake Burns commented recently that